sutee9/Asteroids-in-Processing/README.md

-# Asteroids processing
+# Asteroids Clone in Processing

- An Asteroids clone in Processing.
-For study purposes, not to be perfect.
+This is an exercise in Object Oriented Programming for students to use as an example.
+Not planned to be ever be a perfect clone.